Wing On Wo & Co.: A Timeless Chinatown Gem Elevating Chinese Porcelain Traditions in New York, New York

 Wing On Wo & Co. stands as a historic and cherished landmark in New York City's Chinatown, renowned as the oldest continuously operating store in the neighborhood since its founding in the 1890s.
 Located at 26 Mott Street, this family-owned business weaves together over five generations of legacy by specializing in exquisite Chinese porcelain and cultural goods, offering a rich cultural experience for visitors and locals alike.
 The store originally began as a general store selling various goods catering to Chinese immigrants, but under the stewardship of Nancy and Shuck Seid since 1964, it has distinctly honed its focus on fine porcelain ware.
 With carefully curated items handpicked through annual buying trips to Hong Kong and China, the shop uniquely bridges tradition and contemporary Asian American perspectives.
 It serves not only as a retail outlet but also a vibrant community hub that revitalizes and reinterprets cultural craftsmanship.
 Wing On Wo & Co. thus provides a meaningful venue for meeting up with friends, exploring authentic and artistically curated porcelain, and connecting with the enduring heritage of Chinatown in New York City.

-Here's what people think of Wing On Wo & Co
+What people think of Wing On Wo & Co, based on reviews

 As of recent, Wing On Wo & Co holds a 4.9-star rating based on 81 reviews.